The period for applying for the 2014 projects has now passed.

 Additional Information Sessions

-The ESAC Trainee Project is part of the ESA Internship programme and is organised and funded by the ESAC HR Service and the Science Operations Department, in collaboration with the ESAC Faculty and the ESA Education Office.
+The ESAC Trainee Project is part of the ESA Student Placement scheme and is organised and funded by the ESAC HR Service and the Science Operations Department, in collaboration with the ESAC Faculty and the ESA Education Office.